King-of-Ark/King-of-Ark/README.md

  ## The Battlefield

- - The first 4 letters in the `battlefields` address define a 2D grid:
-Example: `AQ32qQRFtAY8Fqyb563p2fcYBd4dMKSv5x` -> 32 x 85 grid
+ - The `battlefield` is a 100 x 100 grid

 - The last 4 numbers in the transactionID of an entry define where the entry spawns on the battlefield
 Example: `as56df19de372bcdd245211e15c33c21sd123fsdf58f6cd20e4e6594531082` -> spawn at 10;82